khetansarvesh/NLP/unitask_downstream_nlp/instruction_tuning_task.md

 ### $\color{blue}{1.A.\ Standard\ Instruction\ Tuning}$
 ----------------------------------------------------------
+Now above we saw how to create different models for different individual tasks, for instance, we have a seperate model for POS tagging, a seperate model for Machine translation, ...

-Researchers thought that if we can finetune a base LLM so that it can perform multiple tasks / instructions then it will be able to generalize to other tasks that it has not seen during the training.(Well their hypothesis turned out to be correct !!).
-Now whatever NLG tasks (eg MT, text summarization, paraphrasing, ...) that we have seen can be framed as a next token prediction task.
+Researchers hypothesised that if we can create a single model which can do all these tasks then such a model will be able to generalize to other unseen tasks i.e. tasks that it has not seen during the training.
+(Well their hypothesis turned out to be correct !!)

-In fact all NLU tasks can be framed as a NLG task, for instance
+Creation of such a model because feasible because all of these tasks NLU (pos_tagging / ner/ ...) and NLG (machine_traslation / summarization/ ...) can be seen as next token prediction task on which the foundation LLMs are trained upon.
 - Sentimental Analysis output will be ‘this is a positive sentiment’ rather than classification of positive and negative.
 - Similarly QA can be formed as a NLG task

-Along with multiple tasks you can add multiple languages too here to make the model Multilingual too !!
-Hence for fine-tuning, the entire model architecture remains the same just that in the dataset you include multiple tasks in multiple languages !!
+Hence to create such a general model, we just need to finetune the base LLM on a dataset just like above.
+Infact, along with multiple tasks you can add multiple languages too in this dataset to make the model Multilingual !!

 ### $\color{blue}{1.B.\ Instruction\ Tuning\ with\ Chat\ Template}$
 ----------------------------------------------------------
+Now you might have interacted with applications like chat_gpt, such applications are made by finetuning the model via a chat like design template of the data, one of the example is shown below.
+Similarly the entire dataset is framed in such format

 ```python
 <|im_start|>system